 So, we created it.

 Over the next few weeks, I'm going to walk you through our 3-step minimalist wardrobe design process.
-In today's post, I'm going to start with a quick intro and full walk through of step one of the process using my wardrobe as an example.
+In today's post, I'm going to start with a quick intro and full walk through of step one of the process - how to define your ideal style - using my wardrobe as an example.

 Do you live in a climate like ours (hot in summer, cold as heck in the winter)?
 Yes, even YOU can embrace a seasonally relevant minimalist closet.